A Brief History Of Eucalyptus Radiata Essential Oil And It’s Uses

 Steam distillation of the fresh or semi-dried leaves and twigs yields a colourless volatile oil that has a fresh, camphoraceous aroma with a slightly herbaceous and woody backnote.
 In general, the aroma of radiata is warmer, sweeter and softer than that of the globulus variety.
 The natural chemistry is also noticeably different to the globulus, typically containing a less 1,8 cineole which is the component that imparts its medicinal-type odour.

-In my opinion, Eucalyptus radiata is better suited than globulus for chronic respiratory conditions and viral or bacterial infections, especially with young children.
-However, it is still advisable to exercise care with very young children due to the cineole content of this essential oil.
-As with E. globulus, avoid application near an infant’s nostrils due to the risk of spasm of the epiglottis which can be induced by the cooling effect on the respiratory system.
+In my opinion, Eucalyptus radiata is better suited for children than E. globulus but it is still advisable to exercise care with very young children due to the cineole content of this essential oil.
+As with E. globulus, avoid application of the oil near an infant’s nostrils due to the risk of spasm of the epiglottis which can be induced by the cooling effect on the respiratory system.
 To be safe, never use either eucalyptus radiata or globulus essential oils near very young babies.